sthagen/piemap/docs/index.md

 ## Bug Tracker

-Feature requests and bug reports are bested entered in the [todos of piemap](https://todo.sr.ht/~sthagen/piemap).
+Feature requests and bug reports are best entered in the [todos of piemap](https://todo.sr.ht/~sthagen/piemap).

 ## Primary Source repository